 Everything You Need to Know About Mezcal

-In this guide, we break down everything you need to know about Mexico’s smoky distilled spirit — mezcal — and show you the best expressions to buy.
+In this guide, we break down everything you need to know about mezcal, Mexico’s smoky distilled spirit, and show you the best expressions to buy.

-The word mezcal comes from the Aztec word, mezcalli — a combination of melt (agave) and ixcalli (cooked).
+The word mezcal comes from the Aztec word mezcalli — a combination of melt, meaning “agave,”and ixcalli, which translates to “cooked.”
 Mezcal is a Mexican distilled spirit made from the agave plant, as is tequila, but that’s where the similarities end.
-Mezcals have a unique, earthy, and smoky taste, which comes from its unique roasting process.
+It’s often paired with sal de gusano, a tangy red salt traditionally used to rim mezcal cocktails.
+Mezcals have a unique, earthy, and smoky taste, which comes from their distinct roasting process.

 What are the Differences Between Tequila and Mezcal?

 Mezcal, like tequila, is an agave-based spirit that comes from Mexico.
-While tequila must be produced in Jalisco, Nayarit, Tamaulipas, Michoacan, or Guanajuato, mezcal can be produced in nine different regions of Mexico.
-Typically, it comes from Oaxaca, one of the most biodiverse regions in the world and also home to hundreds of species of agave.
+Tequila is a recognized appellation of origin, meaning it can only be produced in Jalisco, Nayarit, Tamaulipas, Michoacan, or Guanajuato (learn more with our guide to everything you need to know about tequila).
+Mezcal, on the other hand, can be produced in nine different regions of Mexico.
+Typically, it comes from Oaxaca, one of the most biodiverse regions in the world and home to hundreds of species of agave.
 Another difference between tequila and mezcal is that mezcal can be made with several different types of agave, while tequila must be made of at least 51% blue agave.
 So, all tequilas are a type of mezcal, but not all mezcals are tequila.

 How is Mezcal Made?